brimoran/RDataViz/4 Overview of Examples.md

 @
 ```

+The full script demonstrates:

+* Setting global options in knitr so that code is not displayed in the rendered PDF.
+* Controlling the format of table captions.
+* Removing page numbers from the rendered PDF.

-Thanks to cmhughes for explaining how to format table captions in LaTeX, see: http://tex.stackexchange.com/questions/86120/font-size-of-figure-caption-header
+Thanks to cmhughes for [http://tex.stackexchange.com/questions/86120/font-size-of-figure-caption-header](this helpful post) which taught me how to format table captions in LaTeX.

 ## Line chart